Olney: Some GMs like to deal with each other -- and some don't

 The Cubs and the Rangers

-When Theo Epstein was with the Red Sox, he executed some notable deals with Jon Daniels, swaps involving Eric Gagne, Jarrod Saltalamacchia and others, and that has continued since Epstein and Jed Hoyer took over the Cubs.
-Just before the deadline in 2012, Epstein swapped Ryan Dempster to Texas, receiving Kyle Hendricks and another minor-leaguer to the Cubs, and the next year, he sent Matt Garza to the Rangers in a deal that netted Carl Edwards, Jr. for Chicago.
+When Theo Epstein was with the Red Sox, he executed some notable deals with Daniels -- swaps involving Eric Gagne, Jarrod Saltalamacchia and others, and that has continued since Epstein and Jed Hoyer took over the Cubs.
+Just before the deadline in 2012, Epstein swapped Ryan Dempster to Texas, sending Kyle Hendricks and another minor leaguer to the Cubs, and the next year, he sent Matt Garza to the Rangers in a deal that netted Carl Edwards Jr. for Chicago.

 The Cubs are among the teams that could be looking at Darvish.
 Could that history help?
 We’ll see.